sourabgowda/LoyaltyApp/README.md

 - **Key Backend Dependencies:**
   - `firebase-admin`: For privileged backend access to the Firebase project.
   - `firebase-functions`: The SDK for writing Cloud Functions.
-  - `axios`: For making HTTP requests to the OTP service.

 ---